 ACUITY CHESS TOURNAMENT

 The Acuity Invitational is an annual chess tournament open to students K-12.
-The tournament will be held on Saturday, February 24th.

 Have Questions?
 We have answers.